Chalino Sánchez: Early life and career

-In July 1984, Sánchez' brother Armando was shot and killed in a hotel in Tijuana, which inspired Sánchez to compose his first corrido, "Recordando A Armando Sánchez."
+In July 1984, Sánchez's brother Armando was shot and killed in a hotel in Tijuana, which inspired Sánchez to compose his first corrido, "Recordando A Armando Sánchez."
 Around this time, he was arrested and served a few months in La Mesa prison for petty crimes.
 Sánchez composed songs for his fellow inmates, many of whom were drug traffickers and were illiterate, turning their stories into songs.
-He was paid in cash, watches and guns.
+He was paid in cash, watches, and guns.

 Sánchez was introduced to Ángel Parra, who arranged for the singer to record his first demos at his studio with a norteño group, Los 4 De La Frontera.
-He first began recording in the studio in 1987 and would record fifteen songs, each commissioned by a local "valiente", and make one copy for each client.
-By the third recording, his clients were ordering extra copies for their friends, and Parra suggested producing 300 cassettes, which sold easily and was followed by reorders.
+He first began recording in the studio in 1987 and would record fifteen songs, each commissioned by a local "valiente", and make a single copy for each client.
+By the third recording, his clients were ordering extra copies for their friends, and Parra suggested producing 300 cassettes, which sold easily and were followed by reorders.
 Sánchez sold the cassettes out of his car trunk or at flea markets, and performed at quinceañeras and baptisms.

-By 1989, Sánchez had given up his day jobs, had formed his own record label and was hustling his cassettes full-time.
-The previous year he'd met Nacho Hernández, whose band Los Amables del Norte became his regular accompanists.
-Sánchez became well-known throughout Southern California and performed in several venues such as the El Parral Nightclub in South Gate and El Farallon Nightclub in Lynwood.
+By 1989, Sánchez had given up his day jobs, had formed his own record label, and was hustling his cassettes full-time.
+The previous year, he'd met Nacho Hernández, whose band Los Amables del Norte became his regular accompanists.
+Sánchez became well known throughout Southern California and performed at several venues such as the El Parral Nightclub in South Gate and El Farallon Nightclub in Lynwood.

-Sánchez connected with Pedro Rivera, who had set up Cintas Acuario, a small recording studio in Long Beach, California to which Sánchez signed a recording contract.
-Rivera, the father of Lupillo Rivera, Juan Rivera and Jenni Rivera, was one of the first to release Sánchez's albums.
+Sánchez connected with Pedro Rivera, who had set up Cintas Acuario, a small recording studio in Long Beach, California, to which Sánchez signed a recording contract.
+Rivera, the father of Lupillo Rivera, Juan Rivera, and Jenni Rivera, was one of the first to release Sánchez's albums.